-Commuters at Duquesne utilize various forms of transportation to get to and from campus.
+Duquesne's commuters utilize various forms of transportation to get to and from campus.
 Depending on where you live, some transportation options may be more feasible for you than others.

 Parking on Campus

-For students who plan on driving to campus, parking permits can be purchased from the Office of Parking & Traffic Management.
-There is both garage and surface parking available at Duquesne.
-Garage parking usually sells out before surface parking does, so be sure to purchase your permit early to guarantee your preferred parking location.
-Parking passes go on sale July 1st of every year.
+For students who drive to campus, parking permits for both garages and surface areas are available for sale through Parking & DU Card Services.
+Garage parking permits usually sell out before surface parking permits, so be sure to purchase your permit early to guarantee your preferred parking location.
+Parking permits can be purchased on a semester, academic year or annual basis.